Bilal2453/coro-docs/docs/coro-http.md

 **Examples**:

 - `{"Expires", "-1"}`.
 - `{"Accept", "text/plain"}`.

 ----

 ### Request/Response {#request-response}

-Represents an HTTP(s) request or a response including the headers, and general information about the connection.
-The exact data is highly dependent on the server/client and therefore the docs cannot tell exactly what fields you are going to receive.
-If you want to know such information, you should either debug your code, or read the API manual of the said server.
+Represents an HTTP(s) request or a response including the headers, and other general information about the connection.
+The exact data is highly dependent on the server/client and therefore the docs cannot tell exactly what fields to expect.
+If you need to know the exact provided fields, you should either debug your code or read the API manual of the said server.

 #### Structure {#request-response-structure}